 Newly Adopted or Fostered Dogs That Are a “High Flight Risk”

 More and more people are choosing to adopt their new best friend from a rescue or shelter.
 This is a wonderful thing!
 Many dogs, through no fault of their own, need a new home.
 Unfortunately, though, many people are unprepared for the challenges of living with a newly adopted dog who may be shy, fearful, or stressed due to the changes in their lives.
 We consider these dogs as “high flight risk”.
 They go missing with alarming frequency from either their new owner or a foster family.
-Owners bring home their new dog; sooner than expected, many of the dogs may slip out of their collars, the yard, or the house.
+Owners bring home their new dog; and then many of these dogs who are already stressed slip out of their collars, the yard, or the house.

 By far, the greatest risk to these dogs when they go missing is that they will be hit by a car and killed.
 It happens far too often, and I wrote this article to give you tips to help you safely capture your new pet.
 Although it sounds like a horrifying situation and many people panic, the good news is that with a calm, clear head and a good plan of action these dogs are usually quite predictable in their actions and can be successfully recovered.

 Although we never say never, please consider these tips:

 - These dogs do not generally travel very far.
 They often stay VERY close to the spot where they went missing.
 We find this to be true even if they are unfamiliar with their new location.
 They generally do not head for an old home or shelter.
 They also don’t set off on long journeys unless someone chases or pressures them.

 - The MOST important thing you can do is to spread the word to everyone that is helping you to NOT call, whistle, approach, or pursue your dog.
 You need to lure the dog back to the spot it went missing from.
 Just as if you were trying to lure a scared cat, or tame a wild animal like a squirrel or chipmunk.